-- One respondent commented that an informative guide on the concept of synergies should be developed to standardize the responses provided by the entities, as well as to reveal the factors that influence in the calculation of synergies. - One respondent noted that as synergies are not well defined and it would be difficult to have it audited when provided under a quantitative perspective.
+- One respondent comments that an informative guide on the concept of synergies should be developed to standardize the responses provided by the entities, as well as to reveal the factors that influence in the calculation of synergies. - One respondent notes that synergies are not well defined and it would be difficult to have it audited when provided under a quantitative perspective.

-- 280 Notwithstanding what stated at paragraph 272, one respondent considered that it would be useful to report the projected data and justify the differences with the results achieved, at least for the first year or the current year in relation to what was estimated in the previous year and see if there have been relevant changes in the hypotheses considered in the initial moment. - 281 One respondent suggested the IASB to explore whether the proposed disclosures should be provided for individually not material acquisitions are material when collectively considered (as it is foreseen for other types of disclosures by IFRS3 paragraph B65). - 282 Regarding EFRAG's consideration about the opportunity to provide similar information for other components of goodwill, respondents argued that: - (a) This suggestion would be carefully considered under a cost-benefit perspective.
-Under this proposal, it considered that, other than synergies, the residual formed mainly by intellectual capital or other assets generated that do not meet the requirements for recognition as an asset could be highlighted. - (b) Businesses can be acquired by management for several reasons, such as expected synergies, increase of market share or product development/ research and development purposes therefore synergies are not always the main objective for management to acquire businesses and therefore these proposals (DP) will not always be helpful to hold management accountable for the acquisition.
+- 297 Notwithstanding the concerns summarised in paragraph 289 above, one respondent considers that it would be useful to report the projected data and justify the differences with the results achieved, at least for the first year or the current year in relation to what was estimated in the previous year and see if there have been relevant changes in the hypotheses considered at the initial moment. - 298 One respondent suggests the IASB to explore whether the proposed disclosures should be provided for individually not material acquisitions are material when collectively considered (as it is foreseen for other types of disclosures by IFRS 3 paragraph B65). - 299 Regarding EFRAG's consideration about the opportunity to provide similar information for other components of goodwill, respondents argue that: - (a) This suggestion should be carefully considered under a cost-benefit perspective.
+One respondent notes that it could be highlighted that, other than synergies, the residual is formed mainly by intellectual capital or other assets generated that do not meet the requirements for recognition as an asset. - (b) Businesses can be acquired by management for several reasons, such as expected synergies, increase of market share or product development/ research and development purposes therefore synergies are not always the main objective for management to acquire businesses and therefore these proposals (DP) will not always be helpful to hold management accountable for the acquisition.
 In its view disclosures should follow a 'management-approach'.
 Hence, any proposed disclosures of metrics on expected costs and benefits from an acquisition should not only be focussed on synergies but must be broadened. - (c) Restricting the scope of disclosures to synergies only may not meet users' needs regarding goodwill analysis.
 Additionally, considering synergies as the single most important component of goodwill might be misleading.
-Business combinations may indeed be undertaken for reasons other than primarily benefiting from synergies Therefore, the requirement to provide disclosures about synergies may not provide useful information for any business combination.
-Accordingly, the Board should not prevent entities from disclosing information about other objectives.
-Nevertheless, this respondent noted that the Board should not require entities to disclose an exhaustive quantitative analysis of the components of goodwill as, among various reasons, it seems impractical.
+Business combinations may be undertaken for reasons other than primarily benefiting from synergies Therefore, the requirement to provide disclosures about synergies may not provide useful information for any business combination.
+Accordingly, the IASB should not prevent entities from disclosing information about other objectives.
+Nevertheless, this respondent notes that the IASB should not require entities to disclose an exhaustive quantitative analysis of the components of goodwill as, among various reasons, it seems impractical. - 300 One respondent indicates that providing quantitative disclosures about synergies included in the balance of goodwill would raise a conceptual issue.
+The amount of synergies is estimated considering the acquiree as a whole at the acquisition date

-One respondent indicated that providing quantitative disclosures about synergies included in the balance of goodwill would raise a conceptual issue.
-The amount of synergies is estimated considering the acquiree as a whole at the acquisition date (including synergies attributable to non-controlling interests).
+(including synergies attributable to non-controlling interests).
 However, the amount of goodwill recognised in the statement of financial position might not systematically include amounts attributable to non-controlling interests.
 Therefore, in its view, the estimated amount or range of amounts of the synergies that an entity would disclose could be misleading and could lead users to overestimate the relative importance of the synergies to be achieved with respect to the objectives set for the acquisition as a whole.